Graphiques-Digitale/SSSEO/README.md

 This is a module for use with the Silverstripe framework & CMS v3.1.*

 It is meant to provide a comprehensive-as-you-need, not-too-intimidating interface for adding extended metadata to pages.

-It uses as many *best practises* as possible, while also trying to be *browser compatible*.
+It uses as many **best practises** as possible, while also trying to be as **browser compatible** possible, but this is never an exact science...

 ![Screenshot](composer-screenshot.png)